 The reason is creating length in our outfit is one of the key factors in styling short girls, which can be achieved through creating a column of colors.

-Because of its continuous color and pattern, a maxi dress can effectively elongate your body frame to the maximum, like this Petite Maxi Dress ($79.00).
+Because of its continuous color and pattern, a maxi dress can effectively elongate your body frame to the maximum.

 Therefore, wearing a maxi dress the right way will actually make a short girl look taller.
-In fact, a maxi dress is one of the Most Recommended Styles for Petite Women, like this Petite Sleeveless Maxi Dress ($79.00).
+In fact, a maxi dress is one of the Most Recommended Styles for Petite Women.

 Picking out the best maxi dresses for short women involves choosing the right length (as a starter), the right fabric, and the right style.